 - In such other valid forms by a company.

-It should also be noted that this does not include such categories of amount as may be prescribed in consultation with the Reserve Bank of India (RBI).
+It should also be noted that this does not include such categories of amounts as may be prescribed in consultation with the Reserve Bank of India (RBI).

-The Ministry of Corporate Affairs (MCA) has made it mandatory for all the companies registered in India to file form DPT-3 and this would include:
+The Ministry of Corporate Affairs (MCA) has made it mandatory for all the companies registered in India to file Form DPT-3, nd this Form includes a Private Limited Company

 – Public Limited Company